← Back to Quick TTS

 Quick TTS vs NaturalReader

-NaturalReader is the most polished of the alternatives — and the one most worth paying for if you need OCR.
+NaturalReader is the most polished of the alternatives — and the one most worth paying for if you want the new ReadAI study features or its cloud OCR at scale.

 Quick TTS vs Speechify

 If you need 200 voices and you already pay for Speechify Premium, keep paying — it's a finished product.
-If you've been bumping into the free-tier paywall and just want a voice that reads your text, the free tier is not what you should compare against; this is.
+If you've been bumping into the 100-minute monthly meter and just want a voice that reads your text, the free tier is not what you should compare against; this is.

 Quick TTS vs TTSMaker